Amenemhat II: Court officials

-Some members of Amenemhat's court are known.
-Senusret was the vizier at the beginning of his reign, and one of his successors was Ameny, later likely followed by Siese who had a remarkable career and also was a treasurer and a high steward before his vizierate.
-Beside Siese, other known treasurers were Rehuerdjersen and Merykau.
+Viziers

+Senusret served as vizier during the late reign of Senusret I and the early reign of Amenemhat II, attested in Year 8 of Amenemhat II on a stela from Abydos.
+Another vizier was Ameny, who is known from the Annals of Amenemhat II at Memphis.

+Treasurers

+Known treasurers were Rehuerdjersen and Merykau.

+Other officials

 The "overseer of the gateway", Khentykhetywer, was buried near the king's pyramid.
 Other known officials were the "overseers of the chamber", Snofru and Senitef, and the royal scribe and iry-pat Samont.
 As great overseer of troops, a certain Ameny dates most likely under the king.

+Siese had a remarkable career and also was a treasurer and a high steward before his vizierate.
+He has been presumed to be associated with Amenemhat II due to the proximity of his tomb, but may also date to a later date.